MCP Server

 • show — full widget details: type, configs with metrics/dimensions/source, layout

-• list_premade — paginated list premade/template widgets available to apply to reports (no report_id needed).
+• list_premade — cursor-paginated list of premade/template widgets (no report_id needed, pass cursor from page.cursor for next page).
 Requires channel_id to scope results to a specific integration

 export-report